wistia/wistia-open-docs/_posts/importing-from-a-gopro.md

 ---
+title: Importing From a GoPro
 layout: post
-title: "Importing From a GoPro"
+category: Getting Started
 description: The GoPro is a great way to capture beautiful HD shots for your videos.
 In this guide, we'll walk through how to move video from your GoPro to your Wistia account.
-category: Getting Started
 post_intro: <p>GoPro is the undisputed king of cool when it comes to consistent content that looks great and communicates a mission.</p><p>In this guide, we'll show you how you can import video from your GoPro into your Wistia account.</p>
+footer: 'for_beginners'
 ---

 {% post_image hashed_id: 'caf14356bd32b89df787b9dfe647299c3dd4c6ff', class: 'center' %}